civican/legisinfo/44-1/bills/C-26/bill_text.md

   **(3)** In this section, **judge** means the Chief Justice of the Federal Court or a judge of that Court designated by the Chief Justice.

-> **Explanatory Note**:
-> New.

 ### Section 3

 Section 47 of the Act is replaced by the following:

 ### Section 47

-The Commission **must** exercise its powers and perform its duties under this Act and any special Act — in accordance with any orders made by the Governor in Council under section 8 or any standards prescribed by the Minister under section 15, **and taking into account any orders made under section `15.1` or `15.2` and any regulation made under paragraph `15.8`(1)(a)** — with a view to implementing the Canadian telecommunications policy objectives and ensuring that Canadian carriers provide telecommunications services and charge rates in accordance with section 27.
+The Commission must exercise its powers and perform its duties under this Act and any special Act — in accordance with any orders made by the Governor in Council under section 8 or any standards prescribed by the Minister under section 15, and taking into account any orders made under section `15.1` or `15.2` and any regulation made under paragraph `15.8`(1)(a) — with a view to implementing the Canadian telecommunications policy objectives and ensuring that Canadian carriers provide telecommunications services and charge rates in accordance with section 27.

-> **Explanatory Note**:
-> Existing text of section 47:
-> *Existing Text*:
-> > The Commission shall exercise its powers and perform its duties under this Act and any special Act
-> > with a view to implementing the Canadian telecommunications policy objectives and ensuring that Canadian carriers provide telecommunications services and charge rates in accordance with section 27; and
-> > in accordance with any orders made by the Governor in Council under section 8 or any standards prescribed by the Minister under section 15.

 ### Section 4

   **(1)** Subsection 71(2) of the Act is replaced by the following:

-    **(2)** The Minister may designate any qualified person as an inspector for the purpose of verifying compliance or preventing non-compliance with the provisions of this Act for which the Minister is responsible **or with orders made under section `15.1` and `15.2` or regulations made under paragraph `15.8`(1)(a)**.
+    **(2)** The Minister may designate any qualified person as an inspector for the purpose of verifying compliance or preventing non-compliance with the provisions of this Act for which the Minister is responsible or with orders made under section `15.1` and `15.2` or regulations made under paragraph `15.8`(1)(a).

   **(2)** Paragraph 71(4)(a) of the Act is replaced by the following:

-    enter, at any reasonable time, any place in which they believe on reasonable grounds there is any document, information or thing relevant to the purpose of verifying compliance or preventing non-compliance with this Act, **an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a)**, any special Act, Division 1.1 of Part 16.1 of the `Canada Elections Act` or sections 51 to 53 of the `Accessible Canada Act`, and examine the document, information or thing or remove it for examination or reproduction;
+    enter, at any reasonable time, any place in which they believe on reasonable grounds there is any document, information or thing relevant to the purpose of verifying compliance or preventing non-compliance with this Act, an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a), any special Act, Division 1.1 of Part 16.1 of the `Canada Elections Act` or sections 51 to 53 of the `Accessible Canada Act`, and examine the document, information or thing or remove it for examination or reproduction;

   **(3)** Paragraph 71(6)(b) of the Act is replaced by the following:

-    entry to the dwelling-house is necessary for the purpose of verifying compliance or preventing non-compliance with this Act, **an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a)**, any special Act, or Division 1.1 of Part 16.1 of the `Canada Elections Act`; and
+    entry to the dwelling-house is necessary for the purpose of verifying compliance or preventing non-compliance with this Act, an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a), any special Act, or Division 1.1 of Part 16.1 of the `Canada Elections Act`; and

   **(4)** Subsection 71(9) of the Act is replaced by the following:

-    **(9)** An inspector who believes that a person is in possession of information that the inspector considers necessary for the purpose of verifying compliance or preventing non-compliance with this Act, **an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a)**, any special Act, Division 1.1 of Part 16.1 of the `Canada Elections Act` or sections 51 to 53 of the `Accessible Canada Act` may, by notice, require that person to submit the information to the inspector in the form and manner and within the reasonable time that is stipulated in the notice.
+    **(9)** An inspector who believes that a person is in possession of information that the inspector considers necessary for the purpose of verifying compliance or preventing non-compliance with this Act, an order made under section `15.1` or `15.2`, a regulation made under paragraph `15.8`(1)(a), any special Act, Division 1.1 of Part 16.1 of the `Canada Elections Act` or sections 51 to 53 of the `Accessible Canada Act` may, by notice, require that person to submit the information to the inspector in the form and manner and within the reasonable time that is stipulated in the notice.

 ### Section 5

 Subsection 72(3) of the Act is replaced by the following:

-**(3)** Nothing in subsection (1) or (2) applies **to an act or omission that is contrary to an order made under section `15.1` or `15.2` or a regulation made under paragraph `15.8`(1)(a)**, to any action for breach of a contract to provide telecommunications services or **to** any action for damages in relation to a rate charged by a Canadian carrier.
+**(3)** Nothing in subsection (1) or (2) applies to an act or omission that is contrary to an order made under section `15.1` or `15.2` or a regulation made under paragraph `15.8`(1)(a), to any action for breach of a contract to provide telecommunications services or to any action for damages in relation to a rate charged by a Canadian carrier.

-> **Explanatory Note**:
-> Existing text of subsection 72(3):
-> *Existing Text*:
-> > Nothing in subsection (1) or (2) applies to any action for breach of a contract to provide telecommunications services or any action for damages in relation to a rate charged by a Canadian carrier.

 ### Section 6